Control (management): Comparison with standard

-In a social system, the norms of acceptable behaviour become the standard against which so-called deviant behaviour may be judged.
+In a social system, the norms of acceptable behavior become the standard against which so-called deviant behavior may be judged.
 Regulations and laws provide a more formal collection of information for society.
 Social norms change, but very slowly.
 In contrast, the standards outlined by a formal law can be changed from one day to the next through revision, discontinuation, or replacement by another.
-Information about deviant behaviour becomes the basis for controlling social activity.
+Information about deviant behavior becomes the basis for controlling social activity.
 Output information is compared with the standard or norm and significant deviations are noted.
 In an industrial example, frequency distribution (a tabulation of the number of times a given characteristic occurs within the sample of products being checked) may be used to show the average quality, the spread, and the comparison of output with a standard.

 If there is a significant difference between output and plan that cannot be corrected, the system is "out of control."
 This means that the objectives of the system are not feasible in relation to the capabilities of the present design.
 Either the objectives must be re-evaluated or the system redesigned to add new capacity or capability.
 For example, drug trafficking has been increasing in some cities at an alarming rate.
-The citizens must decide whether to revise the police system so as to regain control, or whether to modify the law to reflect a different norm of acceptable behaviour.
+The citizens must decide whether to revise the police system so as to regain control, or whether to modify the law to reflect a different norm of acceptable behavior.